DanerSound/LearningVim/README.md

 - `0` - delete from the start of the line to the character where the cursor is.
 - To know all the motions go to [Navigations and motions](#navigations-and-motions)

-You can delete the from the cursor to the end of the line by use:
+You can delete from the cursor to the end of the line by use:
 ```
 D or Shift+d
 ```